MonCore/moncore/docs/public/02-system-architecture.md

 All aggregation views operate strictly through tenant-scoped joins.

+All regulated execution domains remain disabled until explicitly activated by contract and jurisdiction.

 ---

-## 5. Deterministic Execution & Idempotency
+## 7. Deterministic Execution & Idempotency

 All financial requests are protected by kernel-level idempotency.